gramahi/D3-challenge/README.md

 ## D3 Dabbler

-Our pbjective here is the following :
+Our objective here is the following :

 We will create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.

-Create a scatter plot that represents each state with circle elements.
+We will also create a scatter plot that represents each state with circle elements.

 * Include state abbreviations in the circles.